 But there is a fifth season in Vermont that is not loved for its scenic beauty.
-In this space between late winter and not-quite-yet spring, snow clings to the mountains during the still-cold nights, but in the valleys, warmer days turn the well-traveled ground to muddy ruts making daily passage a difficult task.
+In this space between late winter and not-quite-yet spring, snow clings to the mountains and the nights are still cold.
+But in the valleys, warmer days turn the well-traveled ground to muddy ruts making daily passage a difficult task.
 The trees have yet to bud, but signs of spring begin to poke through the stubborn soil.

-The cynical among us (and there are more than a few!) call this Mud Season, but those with a more hopeful view look forward to these weeks as Maple Season.
+The cynical among us call this Mud Season, but the more hopeful look forward to these weeks as Maple Season.
 At this time, tucked in the woods all over our state, hundreds of maple sugar makers are firing up their boilers in anticipation that the sugar maple trees will begin to awaken, releasing sap to run from their roots to their branches.

 The making of maple syrup is a time-honored tradition in Vermont.
 For most producers, it’s is a true labor of love they pass down from generation to generation.
-The majority of sugar houses are still family owned and make enough maple syrup for themselves and their friends until the next year.
+The majority of sugar houses are still family owned.
+They make just enough maple syrup for themselves and their friends until the next year.
 Just like they did hundreds of years ago, these folks are still boiling sap down over a wood fire, handcrafted to ensure the finest quality.

 What’s wonderful about maple is that it’s made to be shared.
 That means the season can mean as much to Vermonters and visitors who enjoy tasting, rather than making.
 Pancake breakfasts featuring the first run of maple syrup are a popular way for friends and neighbors to gather, often for the first time since the holidays.